-Attitude Towards the Palestinian "Refugees"
+Attitude towards the Palestinian "refugees"

 The colonization of Palestine and the uprooting of the Palestinians was partly achieved by 1948, and completed in 1967.
 All the Zionist dreams and schemes came true.
 A Jewish homeland was created in Palestine and the "natives" have become refugees, exiles, deprived of their homes and their national rights.
-This great human tragedy that brought misery, humiliation and despair to a million people and later to a halfmillion more, was a dark stain, a premeditated crime.
+This great human tragedy that brought misery, humiliation and despair to a million people and later to a half-million more, was a dark stain, a premeditated crime.

-Image-making, however, was ready for the new situation: Palestinians had "sold their lands to the Jews and then have fled the country to prepare the scene for a massacre of all Jews on the hands of the Arab armies."
+Image-making, however, was ready for the new situation: Palestinians had "sold their lands to the Jews and then have fled the country to prepare the scene for a massacre of all Jews at the hands of the Arab armies."
 Those treacherous natives were doing it again.
 They refused to live in peace with the European bearers of civilization.
 They again had to listen to the agitators who lusted for a Jewish bloodbath.

-The Palestinians do not even deserve sympathy in their misery and homelessness.
+The Palestinians do not even deserve sympathy in their nisery and homelessness.
 They must be cursed and mocked.
 They do not deserve Palestine.
 They can be absorbed in the Arab countries.
 Their yearning for Palestine is pathetic, foolish or misguided.
-They have nothing to yearn for.
+They had nothing to yearn for.
 Their present refugee camps are probably better than their shabby houses in Palestine.
-They lived in tents then, and they live in tents now!
+They lived in tents then, and they live in tents now!!
 So why should they complain?

-After all, they are engaged in a "numbers racket" with the UN, falsifying records to increase their numbers so that they can swindle more UN rations.
+After all they are engaged in a "numbers game" with the U. N., falsifying records to increase their numbers so that they can swindle more U. N. rations.
 They are the prey of Arab demagogues and agitators who keep them as a pawn in a political game.